clearlinux/swupd-client/docs/swupd.1.rst

     Installs new software bundles.
 Any bundle name listed after `bundle-list --all` will be downloaded and installed.

+    The names can also be aliases that are not actual bundles names but instead are names in an alias configuration file.
+See ``swupd-alias``\(7)

     -  `--skip-diskspace-check`

         Skip checking for available disk space before installing a bundle.